icplayer/icplayer/addons/Connection/documentation.md

 ## Description
 The Connection module allows defining two sides of items which match one another.
 All items can be determined both by texts and by images.
-The activity can work either in a single connection mode where each item on first side matches one corresponding item on the second side, or multiple connection mode where each item can be used in multiple connections.
+The activity can work either in a single connection mode where each item on first side (left column or top row) matches one corresponding item on the second side (right column or bottom row), or multiple connection mode where each item can be used in multiple connections.
 The aim of the activity is to find all proper connections.

 It supports formatted html items (including images), styling of elements and connections.